hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/README.md

 ### Current Limitations

-- Certs and keys will never be captured in the JSON manifest for security reasons.
-Install them on the target before replay
+- Certs and keys will never be captured during a snapshot in the JSON manifest for obvious security reasons.
+Install them on the target before replay.
 - General Settings (`ssloGS_global`) are environment-specific; configure via the SSLO GUI on the target before replay
 - Per-request policy modifications made outside SSLO with strict updates disabled will not survive replay
 - Extension services (blocking page, DoH guard) must be installed separately